epfl-ada/ada-2024-project-databrewers/index.md

 ### 2. Seasonal trend in beer ratings at the scale of the United States

 Let's dive into the seasonal trends of the most popular beer styles in the United States!
 To simplify our analysis, we grouped similar beer styles during pre-processing and focused on the top-rated styles.
-For this deep dive, we only included styles that accounted for at least 2% of total ratings - highlighting the true favourites among beer enthusiasts.
+We only included styles that accounted for at least 2% of total ratings - highlighting the true favourites among beer enthusiasts.

 <div style="display: flex; justify-content: center; width: 80%;">
   {% include beer_styles_seasons_ratings.html %}